macarthur-lab/matchbox/regression-tests/README.md

 Regression Tests
 ================

 This system is still under construction and provides a semi-automated testing method.
-Please use unit tests for now.
+Please use unit tests for now, which are fairly extensive

 Before using, please update the line,